Mind of Mencia: Carlosaurus Rex

-Rock-a-bye, Billy,Time for sleep!You've washed your face,You've brushed your teeth.Now grab some lotion and that crunchy sock.Think of Jessica Alba while stroking your-- "...Listen kids I'm trying to tell you!"

 Judge Carlos

 Carlos plays a judge, and with the help of the ghost of Johnnie Cochran looks at real life recent court cases.

 The Adventures of Carlitos

-An animated cartoon based on Carlos' life as a kid.
+An animated cartoon based on Carlos' life as a child.

 DVD releases

 Each DVD set includes uncensored versions of each season's episodes with bonus features including commentary, a behind the scenes featurette, and deleted scenes.